top of page

 • What is the summer retreat?

-The summer retreat will be two days at Yellow Farmhouse Education Center at Stone Acres Farm (followed by a year of coaching, networking, and action).
+The 2025 Summer Retreat will June 17 & 18th at Auerfarm in Bloomfield, CT.
 During the summer retreat, teams get inspired by and learn from leaders in farm to school, build relationships across the team, gain new skills, and develop a year-long action plan for FTS programming.
 The CT Farm to School Institute planning team and a network of FTS partners provide support via team time, workshops, and learning journeys during the retreat.
 During the year, as the team implements their action plan, they work with their coach to assess and adapt to successes and challenges.
 Learn more about the summer retreat, by taking a peak at last year's recap, here!

 • What does action planning, coaching, and networking look like for the Institute?